Dennis Rabbitt: Arrest

 Dennis Rabbitt was arrested at a motel in Albuquerque, New Mexico on February 28, 1999, while local police were searching for a 15-year-old runaway girl.
 Based on a witness' testimony, the girl was found in the room where Rabbitt was staying under an assumed name, and after law enforcement attempted to question him, he tried to flee and was immediately arrested.
 During questioning, Rabbitt admitted to raping numerous women since 1973, giving dates for crimes he had never even been suspected in.
 Although he was found in the company of a 15-year-old girl, Albuquerque police did not charge him with any crime, leading to his immediate extradition to Missouri to face charges there.
 He pleaded not guilty on 10 counts of sexual assault.

 During interrogations, Rabbitt testified that his first attempted rape took place in 1973.
 He claimed that the victims' age, appearance and personality traits were irrelevant to him, and that during the assaults, he would use a bright flashlight and imitated the behaviors and speech patterns of police officers.
 Because of this tactic, several officers were listed as potential suspects during the investigation and were ordered to provide DNA samples.
 Rabbitt admitted to being extremely disorganized, and in various instances, he either fled due to violent resistance from his victims, restricted himself to simply peeping on them or stealing valuables from the houses.
 He also insisted that his main motive for the rapes was burgling into the houses, which several of his victims indirectly corroborated, stating that he lost sexual interest or had erectile problems quite quickly.

 Trial

 Rabbitt was charged with 49 counts of sodomy, rape and robbery, and in January 2000, he pleaded guilty on all counts, admitting responsibility in 14 rapes committed between September 1988 and May 1997 in St. Louis, Jefferson and St. Charles counties.
 He was also suspected of two rapes in Collinsville, Illinois, but was never charged in them.
-For his confirmed crimes, Rabbitt was given six life terms without the chance of parole.
+For his confirmed crimes, Rabbitt was given five life terms.